Skip to main content

 Why use TTS?

 To state the obvious, providing audio versions allows readers to listen to your content.
 This immediately creates new opportunities to engage with your audience.
 Readers may turn to listening whilst they scroll other pages in their browser, do the cooking, walk around the block or do some cleaning.
-From our own data at BeyondWords, we’ve found that listeners spend up to four times as long with content than non-listeners.
+From data at BeyondWords, they’ve found that listeners spend up to four times as long with content than non-listeners.
 Not only this, they visit more pages and are more likely to return.

 Digital publishers are using TTS to attract and engage demographics that have turned away from text.
 Listening traffic, measured through SpeechKit, is weighted towards younger demographics, with 50% of listeners in the 24-35 age bracket.
-We also observe trends towards listening on particular types of content.
+They also observe trends towards listening on particular types of content.
 Websites within a defined category and focus (health, finance, personal growth) tend to experience higher listen rates.

 Lastly, TTS helps publishers meet new standards for web accessibility.
 WordPress accessibility and inclusion have become priorities as frameworks are adopted by governments worldwide.
 Some countries are enforcing their own standards, whilst many have chosen to base their accessibility policies around the Web Content Accessibility Guidelines (WCAG) framework.
 Adding audio versions to your posts will instantly help you meet these guidelines and improve your sites rating against these standards.